nshehadeh/policy-bot/README.md

 - App will run on localhost:3000, Django admin: http://127.0.0.1:8000/admin/

 Currently working on:
+- Adding structure to LLM response to change frontend for citations of metadata Future issues:
 - Testing RAG-Fusion & overall improvements to RAG
 - Not being able to start a new chat until previous stream is done
 - Langchain adding spaces to some tokens